Semihalf/edk2-platforms/ReadMe.md

+# THIS BRANCH IS DEPRECATED!

+**All Minimum Platform development has moved to edk2-platforms/master.** No more commits should be made to this branch.

+Send all patches to the corresponding area on edk2-platforms/master.

 # **EDK II Minimum Platform Firmware for Intel(R) Platforms**

 The Minimum Platform is a software architecture that guides uniform delivery of Intel platforms enabling firmware